travel in Thailand and see the Wat Pho reclining Buddha

 Grand Palace & the Temple of the Emerald Buddha

-Of all the places to visit in Bangkok, the most spectacular is the glittering Grand Palace and it was absolutely a highlight of my Bangkok visit.
-The opulence of this palace is truly breathtaking!
-The Grand Palace is now used mainly for state occasions rather than as a royal residence.
-Within the Palace Grounds, you can also find the Emerald Buddha in the most sacred temple in Thailand.
-This revered statue has lived in the royal chapel Wat Phra Kaew, since the 18th century.
+Within the Palace Grounds, you can also find, the most sacred temple in Thailand, Wat Phra Kaew and the Emerald Buddha, a revered statue that has lived in the royal chapel since the 18th century.
 The Emerald Buddha watches over Thailand and is a symbol of wealth and prosperity.

 The Grand Palace Bangkok, Thailand